CFLOBDDs: Context-Free-Language Ordered Binary Decision Diagrams: Pragmatics

 The structure of the groupings in a CFLOBDD is acyclic: a level-$k$ grouping has calls exclusively to groupings at level $k\text{-}1$; conversely, a given grouping at level $k\text{-}1$ can be called from multiple groupings, but only ones at level $k$.
 This property allows CFLOBDDs to be implemented in a functional style without side-effects.
 Moreover, because groupings are acyclic, storage can be managed via smart-pointer-based reference counting.

 The remainder of this section discusses pragmatics---namely, how some of the standard techniques for working with a functional data structure apply to CFLOBDDs.
-All three of the techniques discussed contribute to an implementation being able to satisfy Requirement (\ref{Req:ComputationalEfficiency}) that operations on a CFLOBDD run in time polynomial in the size of the CFLOBDD.
+All three of the techniques discussed contribute to an implementation being able to satisfy Requirement (\ref{Req:ComputationalEfficiency}) that operations on a CFLOBDD run in time polynomial in the sizes of (i) the input CFLOBDDs, or (ii) the input CFLOBDDs and the output CFLOBDD.